Peter Wright (darts player): 2025

+For the first time since the 2013 event, Wright was not selected in the 2025 Premier League Darts lineup.
+He reached the final of Players Championship 11 in April, losing 8–3 to Cameron Menzies.
+Wright failed to qualify for the Grand Slam of Darts for the first time since 2012 after losing 5–0 to Connor Scutt in the PDC Tour Card holder qualifying event.

 Style and stage persona

-Wright has become known for his colourful Mohican hairstyle and extravagant clothing which change between every round of his tournaments.
+Wright has become known for his colourful Mohican hairstyle and extravagant clothing, which change between every round of his tournaments.
 His hair takes two hours to complete and is done by his hairdresser wife Joanne and inspired by their daughter.
-He usually has a snake painted on to the side of his head which many believed was reference to his favourite drink, the snakebite, which is also Wright's nickname.
+He usually has a snake painted on to the side of his head, which many believed was reference to his favourite drink, the snakebite, which is also his nickname.
 However, he is actually called Snakebite due to his love of snakes, stating in an interview after his first World Championship win, "I just like snakes.
 I'm a bit like a snake – I'm a quiet person who likes to be left alone.
 If you keep poking me, I'll bite you," he said.

 Wright equates his look to applying war paint before going into battle, as he is naturally shy away from the oche.
-In the past he has used specially designed darts which changed colour depending on the light.
+In the past, he has used specially designed darts which changed colour depending on the light.
 Wright is known to regularly try different sets of darts as he tweaks the weight, flights and stems.
 He did so between every round when he reached the 2014 World Championship final.

 Wright performs a sidestep dance across the whole stage to Pitbull's "Don't Stop the Party" at the beginning of his matches.
-He regularly pauses on the third dart of leg winning doubles and moves away from the oche to encourage the crowd to make more noise upon his return.
-In a Premier League match he bent his knees to lower his height by about a foot to throw an exhibition dart.
-Such acts of showmanship have created negative reactions among his fellow professionals with world champions Adrian Lewis and Michael van Gerwen calling it disrespectful.
+He regularly pauses on the third dart of leg-winning doubles and moves away from the oche to encourage the crowd to make more noise upon his return.
+In a Premier League match, he bent his knees to lower his height by about a foot to throw an exhibition dart.
+Some of his opponents, including Adrian Lewis and Michael van Gerwen, have called such showmanship disrespectful.
 Wright has stated that his job is to entertain spectators and would continue playing in the same manner.